stefandee/deflector/README.md

 Install Free Pascal Compiler (version 3.2.2+)

 Run build_deflector.bat to build and run the game.
 Ingame editor is available if you build the debug version.

-SDL 2 DLLs have been included.
-Feel free to use your own or build them from sources.
+SDL2 DLLs are required to run the build:
+* SDL2_image.dll
+* SDL2_mixer.dll
+* SDL2_ttf.dll
+* libxmp.dll
+* SDL2.dll

+You may find them in the release packages or feel free to use your own.

 ## Setup&Install&Build (FPC DOS)